 KST is supported by organisations, churches and individuals to enable us to offer our courses at a cost that makes KST as accessible as possible to any students wishing to attend.
 The true cost of KST is £1100 per year.
 HOWEVER, due to on-going generous supporters of KST we are able to offer the course at a SUBSIDISED rate.
-The fees for 2019-20 are £795*, plus a one-off registration fee of £120.
+The fees for 2019-20 are £795*, plus a one-off application fee of £120.
 For students who take up our church based accommodation option whilst studying there is a £72 surcharge each year.

 What are the dates?